evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_Long_Range/_index.md

 ## Comfort

-MG MG4 Electric Luxury has several features to make your life as a driver or passenger more comfortable.
+MG MG4 Electric Long Range has several features to make your life as a driver or passenger more comfortable.

 Keyless go makes it possible to start the car without needing to use the key.